+The underlying driving force

 As emerging technologies like VR/AR become more mainstream, consumers are warming up to virtual worlds as places to express themselves and interact with others.

+More than

+70%

+of Singapore consumers reported being more likely to purchase from a brand that focuses on immersive technology in the retail experience [1]

+28%

-28% of global consumers say that it is 'extremely' or 'very important' for them to do things and express themselves in virtual worlds, rather than physical ones (vs. 24% in 2019) ^[2] \$17.6 billion
+of global consumers say that it is 'extremely' or 'very important' for them to do things and express themselves in virtual worlds, rather than physical ones (vs. 24% in 2019) [2]

+\$17.6 billion

-Is the projected global investment in AR/VR gaming and VR video or feature viewing in 2024 $^{\rm [3]}$
+is the projected global investment in AR/VR gaming and VR video or feature viewing in 2024 [3]

-Singapore Business Review (2020) AR, VR in Retail Sector to Persist in 2021 Kantar (2020) Kantar Global MONITOR Statista (2020) Investment in AR/VR Tech Worldwide in 2024 Changes with COVID-19 COVID-19 has prompted the arts industry to reimagine the physical experience by experimenting with the boundless space that VR/AR technology offers.
-Unreal City is an augmented reality art festival that can be viewed within one's home ^[1].
+^[1] Singapore Business Review (2020) AR, VR in Retail Sector to Persist in 2021 ^[2] Kantar (2020) Kantar Global MONITOR ^[3] Statista (2020) Investment in AR/VR Tech Worldwide in 2024 Changes with COVID-19 COVID-19 has prompted the arts industry to reimagine the physical experience by experimenting with the boundless space that VR/AR technology offers.
+Unreal City is an augmented reality art festival that can be viewed within one's home [1].
 Using the Acute Art app, site-specific artworks can be placed in viewers' homes, giving people the opportunity to curate their own exhibition by works from KAWS, Nina Chanel Abney, Cao Fei, and more.
-This allows viewers to not just be a participant but curator as well, where they can unleash their creativity by experimenting with how famous artworks can be blended within their home's interior design.
+This allows viewers to not just be a participant but a curator as well, where they can unleash their creativity by experimenting with how famous artworks can be blended within their home's interior design.

 Fortnite, an online-multiplayer game hosted an in-game, live concert with American rapper Travis Scott.
 When the concert began, the entire in-game island turned into a stage, and players could run around the island while a giant avatar of Travis Scott performed for roughly 15 minutes.
-The concert was designed to be 'astronomical', where 12.3 million players were taken across different environments (underwater, on a rollercoaster, etc.) ^[2].
+The concert was designed to be 'astronomical', where 12.3 million players were taken across different environments (underwater, on a rollercoaster, etc.) [2].
 Travis Scott's concert grossed roughly \$20 million (including merchandise sales), and his songs drew 24.4 million streams on Spotify the day after the concert.
-[1] Daxed (2021) How to Enjoy Unreal City, London's Biggest AR Exhibition, from Home [2] Twitter (2020) Inside Epic Games' Groundbreaking Launch of Fortnite Chapter 2; Billboard (2020) Travis Scott's Streams & Sales Leap Following 'Fortnite' Virtual Concert; Forbes (2020) How Hip-Hop Superstar Travis Scott has Become Corporate America's Brand Whisperer How this trend will sustain post pandemic Art forms will no longer be siloed and will be continually redefined with greater cross-disciplinary and cross-industry collaboration, blurring the boundaries of where the arts can exist.
-"Cross-disciplinary collaborations are vital in the emergent experiential sector...it's now possible for our creative team to work closely with programmers, animators, robotics/mechatronics experts, musicians, choreographers and set designers to bring immersive experiences to new audiences at location-based experiences (LBEs) as well as before, during and post event with VR/AR/XR as well as digital platforms." - Robin McNicholas, Marshmallow Laser Feast ^[1] 77% of US consumers agree that 'the Internet has played a major role in broadening the boundaries of what is considered art' ^[2] 51% of global consumers listed AR and VR as the top technologies they are seeking to assist them in their daily lives, which they are willing to use to assess product experiences ^[3]
+[1] Dazed (2021) How to Enjoy Unreal City, London's Biggest AR Exhibition, from Home [2] Twitter (2020) Inside Epic Games' Groundbreaking Launch of Fortnite Chapter 2; Billboard (2020) Travis Scott's Streams & Sales Leap Following 'Fortnite' Virtual Concert; Forbes (2020) How Hip-Hop Superstar Travis Scott has Become Corporate America's Brand Whisperer How this trend will sustain post pandemic Art forms will no longer be siloed and will be continually redefined with greater cross-disciplinary and cross-industry collaboration, blurring the boundaries of where the arts can exist.
+"Cross-disciplinary collaborations are vital in the emergent experiential sector...it's now possible for our creative team to work closely with programmers, animators, robotics/mechatronics experts, musicians, choreographers and set designers to bring immersive experiences to new audiences at location-based experiences (LBEs) as well as before, during and post event with VR/AR/XR as well as digital platforms." - Robin McNicholas, Marshmallow Laser Feast [1] 77% of US consumers agree that 'the Internet has played a major role in broadening the boundaries of what is considered art' [2] 51% of global consumers listed AR and VR as the top technologies they are seeking to assist them in their daily lives, which they are willing to use to assess product experiences [3]